kazhou/brh18/README.md

 This will generate the new song in .txt file in `./new_songs/` and create a .mp3 for the song in `./song_files/`.

 ## TODOs:
+* Train models on sentiment-analyzed lyrics to generate happier/angstier lyrics
 * Generate song title from most frequent words
 * Add background music/"sing"-ify the mp3's
 * Play the mp3's